/

 10 Facts about Children’s Teeth and Diet: Easter

-1. Britain has the 2nd highest chocolate consumption rate in Europe.
+1. Britain has the second-highest chocolate consumption rate in Europe.

 2. Research suggests dark chocolate high in cocoa has oral health benefits.

-3. Two in three 16-24 year olds say chocolate is the most likely food to make them smile.
+3. Two in three 16- to 24-year-olds say chocolate is the most likely food to make them smile.

-4. Tooth decay affects one in three children starting school.
+4. Tooth decay affects one in three children who start school.

-5. It is not the amount of Easter eggs eaten that would cause tooth decay- it is how often they are consumed.
+5. It is not the number of Easter eggs eaten that would cause tooth decay; it is how often they are consumed.

-6. Whenever your child eats anything sugary, their teeth will be under attack for up to one hour.
+6. Whenever your child eats anything sugary, their teeth will be under attack for up to an hour.

 7. Sugar causes the bacteria in plaque to produce acids.
-It is theses acids which attack children’s tooth enamel and cause tooth decay.
+It is these acids that attack children’s tooth enamel and cause tooth decay.

-8. Confectionary bars in Easter eggs containing fondants and caramel are more damaging to teeth than the chocolate egg.
+8. Confectionery bars in Easter eggs containing fondants and caramel are more damaging to teeth than chocolate eggs.

 9. Sugar-free Easter eggs are available to buy.

-10. Breadsticks, vegetables, cheese are healthy snack alternatives.
+10. Breadsticks, vegetables, and cheese are healthy snack alternatives.